pengxiangzhang/la-mgmt-system/README.md

 by [Ann Koopmann](mailto:akoopmann1@unl.edu) and [Ashok Samal](mailto:samal@cse.unl.edu).

-The survey system in this project is developed by [hbiede/LA-Feedback-System](https://github.com/hbiede/LA-Feedback-System), version supported v3.1.0.
+The survey system in this project is developed by [hbiede/LA-Feedback-System](https://github.com/hbiede/LA-Feedback-System), version supported v3.0.1.

 ## Installation

 1. Make sure you have ruby 2.6.4.
 2. Make sure you have cloned the website and it's ready to deploy.
-3. Create file `.ruby-version` in the ruby root directory.
+3. rename `Gemfile.example` to `Gemfile`.
 Then do one of the following:
+    1) Install wkhtmltopdf by hand (recommended): https://github.com/pdfkit/pdfkit/wiki/Installing-WKHTMLTOPDF
+    2) Uncomment `gem 'wkhtmltopdf-binary', '~> 0.12.6.5'` from `Gemfile` when running Debian/Ubuntu, CentOS,
+       Archlinux/manjaro or macOS
+    3) Uncomment `gem  'wkhtmltopdf-binary-edge', ' ~> 0.12.2.1'` from `Gemfile` when running on none linux i386(
+       linux-amd64 or darwin-x86_64)
+4. Create file `.ruby-version` in the ruby root directory.
+Then do one of the following:
     1) `echo 2.6.4 >> .ruby-version` when you are contributing on non CSCE server.
     2) `echo ruby-2.6.4@lab-assistants >> .ruby-version` when you are contributing on CSCE server.
-4. run `bundle install` to install all the required gems.
+5. run `bundle install` to install all the required gems.
-5. We recommend deployment on Apache, but here is the
+6. We recommend deployment on Apache, but here is the
    instructions: [Instruction to deploy a Rails App with Passenger and Apache](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-passenger-and-apache-on-ubuntu-14-04)
    ; [Instruction to deploy a Rails App with Puma and Nginx](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-puma-and-nginx-on-ubuntu-14-04)
    .
-6. run `bundle exec whenever --update-crontab` to install the timeout function to crontab and verify the crontab has been successfully installed by running `crontab -l`
+7. run `bundle exec whenever --update-crontab` to install the timeout function to crontab and verify the crontab has been successfully installed by running `crontab -l`

 ## Configurations